Low Sodium Strawberry Spinach Salad Recipe

-This low sodium strawberry salad with honey lemon vinaigrette dressing recipe is a delicious, sweet, and savory appetizer or side dish.
-Great to serve at a end of summer BBQ, this is one crowd-pleaser salad everyone will love.
+This low sodium strawberry spinach salad with honey lemon vinaigrette dressing recipe is a delicious, sweet, and savory appetizer or side dish.
+Great to serve at an end-of-summer BBQ, this is one crowd-pleaser salad everyone will love.

-A bright & fresh salad loaded with fresh sliced strawberries, blueberries, unsalted cashews, and topped on fresh baby spinach.
+A bright & fresh salad loaded with fresh sliced strawberries, unsalted nuts, and zesty red onions topped on fresh baby spinach.
 I love serving this salad to guests, it’s great for a cookout!

 Summer is officially wrapping up, and we are enjoying every last fresh strawberry that is growing!
 This salad is a perfect sweet & savory salad combination with fresh berries, greens, and a tangy lemon vinaigrette (that takes 5 minutes to make).